odoo/documentation/applications/accounting/others/configuration/account_type.rst

 	automatically installed.

 To create a new accounts, go to the Accounting application.
-Open the menu :menuselection:`Adviser --> Chart of Accounts`, the click on the **Create** button.
+Open the menu :menuselection:`Adviser --> Chart of Accounts`, then click on the **Create** button.

 .. image:: ./media/type01.png